GamerdingerA/agamerdinger/content/teaching/virksomhedsstrategi/01-introduction/index.en.markdown

 ### 1.2 Loading a data set

 After you have set your working directory, and loaded all the required packages, we can now load the data set called `den17-no-nordic-letters.csv`.
+This data set was made by Christoph and Anton and can also be found [on Github](https://github.com/antongrau/eliter).

 First, download the data set and place it into the `virksomhedsstrategi/input` folder.

 {{< button href="input/den17-no-nordic-letters.csv" target="_self" download= "den17-no-nordic-letters.csv" >}}
 Download the data set